placelplacel/ossu-cs-notes/10-systematic-program-design/0-beginning-student-language.md

 #i1.414...
 ```

-> **Notice the weird `#i` at the beginning of the second value?** This is how Racket tells us that the given value is inexact, i.e., it is a close approximation of but not the actual number.
+> **Notice the weird `#i` at the beginning of the second value?** This is how Racket tells us that the given value is inexact, i.e., it is a close approximation but not the actual number.

 ```lisp
 ; These are primitive calls.
 These have two parts: the primitive (or the operator), and the operands.